 Distance is interesting, it can help or hinder your dog’s training.
 With a ‘stay’ cue, increasing distance ie walking away from your dog, makes it harder for the dog to maintain the cue.
 So start with a short distance and reward your dog often!
-If you walk too far away too quickly ie the rate of reinforcement drops, the dog no longer finds the exercise rewarding and your training goes up in smoke!
+Similarly with recall – start with short distances and big rewards and gradually work at bigger distances.
 By contrast, in the case of a reactive dog, you want as much distance as possible from the ‘thing’ that is freaking out your dog.

 Duration ‘shorter is sweeter’ when training a behaviour!
 Keep your dog under threshold ie keep the length of time you ask your dog to stay in a sit or down short (at first).
 Gradually – and I mean gradually – build up the time/duration so you keep reinforcement high and make it a rewarding game for your dog to play.

-Distractions can be leaves blowing, squirrels, people, sounds, toys … or even us as we fiddle with our training pouches!
+Distractions can be leaves blowing, squirrels, other dogs, other people, sounds, toys … or even us, as we fiddle with our training pouches!
 Be aware of the distractions in whatever environment your dog is in; and be realistic about what you can expect from your dog given those distractions.
-Remember if you haven’t trained it, don’t expect your dog to be able to respond amid those distractions.
+Remember if you haven’t trained for those specific distractions, don’t expect your dog to be able to respond amid those distractions.

 One At A Time…